Philippine five-peso coin: BSP Coin Series

 Issued in June 1995, the BSP Coin Series version of the coin features the enlarged denomination on the obverse, while the inscription 'Bangko Sentral ng Pilipinas' and its official seal are all on the reverse.
 The reed on its edge was also removed.
 The name is narrower from 1995 to 1998 and wider from 1999 to 2017.
+It was released to replace the BSP Series five peso banknote with the 1993 logo that was only in production for 2 years from July 1993 to the said month of 1995.

 New Generation Currency Coin Series

 Issued on November 30, 2017, on the 154th birth anniversary of Andrés Bonifacio, the new five-peso coin was released ahead of the other denominations of the new currency series.
 It has been given new features to prevent counterfeiting.
 The obverse features Filipino revolutionary leader Andrés Bonifacio, and the reverse depicts a tayabak (Strongylodon macrobotrys), a type of Filipino vine.
 Each individual coin weighs 7.4 g, has a diameter of 25 mm, and has a smooth edge without ridges.
 The coin's design was criticized for being too similar to the ₱1 coin, since they are both colored silver, circular, and nearly the same size.
 However, it was also praised for inputting national hero Andrés Bonifacio and replacing Emilio Aguinaldo, who ordered Bonifacio's execution during the Philippine Revolution.

 In September 2019, then-BSP Governor Benjamin Diokno announced that due to the confusion between the ₱5 coin and the ₱1 coin, a new "enhanced" ₱5 coin would be released in December 2019.
-It was initially described as being scallop-edged but a later report on November 29, 2019 showed it as nonagon-shaped, with the rim being scalloped in the inside.
+It was initially said to be scallop-edged but a later report on November 29, 2019, showed it as nonagon-shaped, with the rim being scalloped in the inside.